-Six students for MTCC affiliated campuses around the state of Montana have been awarded MTCC's 2018 Civic Engagement Scholarship.
-This fall we had a highly competitive group of 39 students apply for the scholarship, each accomplishing an exemplary service effort that is making positive change in their institutions, communities and the world.
+Six students for MTCC affiliated campuses around the state of Montana were awarded MTCC's spring 2018 Civic Engagement Scholarship, and an additional six received the scholarship in the fall of 2018, with the support of Reach Higher Montana and the Governor's Office of Community Service.
+MTCC had a highly competitive group of 39 students apply for the scholarship, each accomplishing an exemplary service effort that is making positive change in their institutions, communities and the world.
 The award recognizes students at MTCC affiliate campuses who have dedicated significant time and resources to volunteer projects while they are pursuing a degree or certificate.
 These scholarships utilize funds raised by MTCC’s network office and are matched by MTCC affiliate campuses.
 Following are the winners of the 2018 scholarship.
-To learn more about them, click here.
+To learn more about the spring recipients click here and to read about the fall 2018 recipients, click here.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -